cu-mkp/edition-webpages/docs/about/digital.md

 Layout of the Texts of Ms. Fr.
 640
 ----

-The Making and Knowing Grid Layout is a rendering scheme is designed to faithfully render the layout of a single column of text, consisting of multiple entries, surrounded by marginalia.
+The Making and Knowing Grid Layout is a rendering scheme designed to faithfully render the layout of a single column of text, consisting of multiple entries, surrounded by marginalia.
 Each entry is given a unique id and may contain zero or more marginal notes.
 The marginal notes are wrapped in `<ab>` tags.
 The editor may specify the arrangement of these notes relative to the entry using the `<margin>` tag.
 Valid values for the margin tag are:

 * top note is above the entry and in the same column as the entry
 * left-top note is above and to the left of the entry
 * left-middle note is beside the entry to the left
 * left-bottom note is below and to the left of the entry